 We, as consumers, aren’t even all that fussed nowadays when we don’t see any gameplay for our announcement trailers.
-We’ve been treated, spoiled even, with artistic and enthralling game trailers over the past decade that have pushed us headfirst in front of the hype train.
+We’ve been treated, spoiled even, by artistic and enthralling game trailers over the past decade that have pushed us headfirst in front of the hype train.
 Here are our picks for the best game trailers ever made – I think you can guess what number 1 is going to be.

 15. Super Smash Bros.
 Ultimate

 The newest entry on this list, nobody could have predicted (and actually meant it) when they said that Super Smash Bros. for the Switch would be revealed at such a low-key Nintendo Direct.
 That’s exactly what happened, leading to a barrage of memes and crazy reactions all across the web when the Smash Bros logo came into sight during what looked like a new thing for Splatoon.
 The only reason why it isn’t higher?
 It’s such a brief tease.

 Is the game any good, though?Yup, unless you stan Waluigi.

 Admittedly more of a (highly-scripted) gameplay demo than a trailer, this still managed to overshadow the actual trailer for Days Gone at E3 2016.
 How could it not?
 Featuring enough fast zombies to make Brad Pitt cry into his Pepsi can, Days Gone made a massive impression and came out of nowhere to add to Sony’s already impressive slate of PS4 exclusives.